NVIDIA-RTX/NRD/README.md

 * **IN\_NORMAL\_ROUGHNESS** - surface world-space normal and *linear* roughness

   Normal and roughness encoding must be controlled via *Cmake* parameters `NRD_NORMAL_ENCODING` and `NRD_ROUGHNESS_ENCODING`.
 Optional `NRDEncoding.hlsli` file is generated during project deployment, which can be included prior `NRD.hlsli` to make encoding macro definitions visible in shaders (if `NRD_NORMAL_ENCODING` and `NRD_ROUGHNESS_ENCODING` are not defined in another way by the application).
-Encoding settings can be known at runtime by accessing `GetLibraryDesc().normalEncoding` and `GetLibraryDesc().roghnessEncoding` respectively. `NormalEncoding` and `RoughnessEncoding` enums briefly describe encoding variants.
-It's recommended to use `NRD_FrontEnd_PackNormalAndRoughness` from `NRD.hlsli` to match decoding.
+Encoding settings can be known at runtime by accessing `LibraryDesc::normalEncoding` and `LibraryDesc::roghnessEncoding` respectively. `NormalEncoding` and `RoughnessEncoding` enums briefly describe encoding variants.
+It's recommended to use `NRD.hlsli/NRD_FrontEnd_PackNormalAndRoughness` to match decoding.

   *NRD* computes local curvature using provided normals.
 Less accurate normals can lead to banding in curvature and local flatness. `RGBA8` normals is a good baseline, but `R10G10B10A10` oct-packed normals improve curvature calculations and specular tracking as the result.